accountabilibuddies/accountabilibuddies/user-stories-deonna.md

 ### Onboarding

-* [ ] User can log in using OAuth
+* [ ] User can log in using OAuth with Facebook
-  * [ ] After logging in, user can see a list of challenge categories
+  * [ ] After logging in for the first time, user can see a list of challenge categories
+  * [ ] After logging in for the first time, user gets the option to add friends who are already using the app
   * [ ] User is onboarded by selecting at least one of the predefined challenge categories

 ### Inviting Other Users